woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

    Adding layers to new map

 Once layers have been selected, the map can be created via the :guilabel:`Create Map with Selected` button.
-The map will be created an listed in the Maps tab of the project workspace.
+The map will be created and listed in the Maps tab of the project workspace.